top of page

 Nur Aydin - Psychologist

-Clinically trained in the UK, Germany, and Australia, she brings a comprehensive and rich evidence-based understanding of psychology into practice.
+Nur's kindness combined with effective therapies bring a comprehensive and rich evidence-based understanding of psychology into practice.

 Therapy is about Feeling Safe enough to Heal and Grow